The Adventures of Tom Sawyer

-In this world the escapades of young Tom Sawyer are recounted in the shadow cast by his more famous friend, Huckleberry Finn.
+In our world the escapades of young Tom Sawyer are recounted in the shadow cast by his more famous friend, Huckleberry Finn.
 Yet, during author Mark Twain's life, The Adventures of Tom Sawyer was his most popular work.

 Which should not surprise us.
 Today Twain is known and revered for his abrasive wit, his deft parody, his social criticism, his cynical humanism.
 But in The Adventures of Tom Sawyer he couches it in stories that upset only enough to make their resolutions all the more comforting.
 We can skim over the disturbing material to get to the parts where we can chuckle over what a lovable rascal that Tom is.

 And that's how we mostly think of the character, isn't it?
 As a sort of mischievous tyke with a heart big enough to match his imagination?
 We wink at his outlandish schemes as nascent Yankee derring-do.
 His manipulation of friends and family as frontier enterprise.
 His rebellions against social and religious order as the inevitable pranks of boys who inevitably mature into responsible men.

 The only episode that seems to work against this response is near the beginning when Tom takes on the new kid in town and beats him, just because he's the new kid in town and he dresses nicely.
 We're probably supposed to take this as childish oneupmanship, the kind of scrapes all boys get involved in.
 But Tom comes across as the village bully.
 It's hard not to agree with the new kid's mother when she denounces him as vicious.
 Perhaps Twain hadn't quite got the main character down yet.

 Most accounts of the novel, though, slide past this episode quickly to get to the famous scene in which Tom has to atone for his behaviour by whitewashing the fence.
 Here he shirks the work, tricks his friends into doing it for him and exploits them for whatever they can pay him for the privilege—a genuine and ingenious con that he gets away with entirely.
 And which endears him to readers.